lizongxiao/vite-plugin-manifest-builder/README.md

 # vite-plugin-manifest-builder

-A powerful Vite plugin for dynamically building and modifying Chrome Extension `manifest.json` files with automatic CSS injection and field overrides.
+A powerful Vite plugin for dynamically building and modifying Chrome Extension `manifest.json` files with automatic CSS injection, field overrides, and version auto-increment.

 ## ✨ Features